- College of Science

 The Degree Roadmap is a suggested plan of when to take classes to complete your specific major and option in an efficient fashion.

-In addition to meeting with your major advisor, there are Faculty Advisors who meet with students to discuss class substitutions, field specializations, career exploration, and department specific questions.
+In addition to meeting with your major advisor, there are College of Science Faculty Advisors who meet with students to discuss class substitutions, field specializations, career exploration, and department specific questions.

 The catalog is the go-to resource to learn about what programs the University offers, what courses you need to complete your degree, course descriptions, units, prerequisites, and learning outcomes.
 It also provides helpful information on University policies regarding enrollment, admission, and grading.